April 16, 2018

-Since the launch of legal marijuana markets in the US, cannabis consumers have more recreational marijuana edibles choices than ever.
-The next time you go to a Las Vegas marijuana dispensary, make sure you keep these cannabis edibles basics in mind before dosing.
+Since the launch of legal cannabis markets in the US, cannabis consumers have more recreational cannabis edibles choices than ever.
+The next time you go to a Las Vegas cannabis dispensary, make sure you keep these cannabis edibles basics in mind before dosing.

 Cookies, brownies, gummies, chocolates, hard candies, capsules, elixirs, mints, gum, and so much more can be infused with cannabis.
 From tea-pods to beef jerky, if you can’t find it pre-made, it can often easily be created with enough initiative and the right ingredients.

 Product labels and strengths will vary by batch, so make sure you are always mindful of the label’s potency and instruction indications.
 Every edible will affect people differently.
 This is because everyone’s body metabolizes at various speeds and levels.

 Cannabis edibles effects tend to be up to 3 times as potent as smoking and take anywhere from 30 minutes to about 2 hours to fully work their way into your bloodstream.

 It takes this long for the active cannabinoids to be broken down and make their way through your blood-brain barrier.

 The dosing experience differs greatly between ingesting and inhaling cannabis.
 When it is inhaled, the THC makes its way right to your brain immediately.
 With edibles, on the other hand, it slowly breaks down and makes its way into your body; starting in your stomach then on through your intestines.

 Edibles tend to creep up on you more suddenly, and the effects build up gradually.
 With combustion consumption, the psychoactive effects commonly take about 5-10 minutes to peak and then slowly fade away in about an hour.
 Edibles tend to provide a more opposite experience – they are often a full day’s event, especially if you’re new to them.